cartesi/docs/docs/tutorials/helloworld/create-project.md

 └───helloworld
 ```

 Now, let's add dependencies to our project using Yarn.
 First, add a dependency to the Cartesi Compute SDK itself through the ` @cartesi/compute-sdk` package.
-This will allow our DApp code to refer to the Cartesi Compute smart contract and instantiate computations:
+This will allow our dApp code to refer to the Cartesi Compute smart contract and instantiate computations:

 ```bash
 yarn add @cartesi/compute-sdk@1.3.0